mattheworiordan/ably-cli/prd.md

 $ ably channels presence enter -> enter presence and remain present until the script is terminated.
 Show who is entering and leaving whilst present,
 $ ably channels presence subscribe -> show the complete list of members present, then show events of who is entering or leaving, until the script is terminated.

-$ ably config edit -> opens the config TOML file with the default text editor
+$ ably config -> opens the config TOML file with the default text editor

 ### Authentication